Lina Conti

 Short bio

-Lina Conti is a PhD student at the Fondazione Bruno Kessler and the University of Trento (Italy), specializing in the interpretability of multilingual and multimodal foundation models for translation.
+Lina Conti is a PhD student at the Fondazione Bruno Kessler and the University of Trento (Italy), specializing in the interpretability of multilingual and multimodal foundation models for translation, with a focus on understanding gender bias in speech translation systems.

 She holds a master's degree in Computational Linguistics from Université Paris Cité (France) and bachelor's degrees in Computer Science and in Philosophy from Sorbonne University (France).